ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 that need it as a first-class module argument (let's say a commit/rollback function).

-We have seen that OCaml modules can be seen as usual values.
+Remember, OCaml modules can be seen as usual values.
 The database example shows a use with a function argument, but we can also consider a list of modules (ex: modules that represent drawable forms).